EdbMails EDB Recovery and Migration software

 If the Content Index Status corresponding to a database file shows 'Healthy', this means that the error is resolved

-If the database is a part of the DAG, you will need to reseed the database or check the failed indexes manually and repair only the corrupt catalog by running the following PowerShell cmdlets.
+If the database is part of a Database Availability Group (DAG), you’ll need to reseed the database or manually check the failed indexes.
+To repair only the corrupted catalog, you can run the following PowerShell cmdlets.

 • Step 1: Run the cmdlet Get-MailboxDatabaseCopyStatus to check the status of the index